open-way-learning/owl-handbook/Operations-Finance/productive_playbook.md

 * Give it a real project and budget with clear limits, *or*
 * Stop and decide what needs to be true before we invest more.

+**Staffing note:** When exploratory or strategic-investment work moves beyond small, low-risk efforts and starts to involve substantial design, facilitation, or backbone support, Directors and PMs should also revisit whether it is staffed by OWL employees or contractors/Fellows using the OWL Contractor Manual and Appendix D. Strategic investments do not override our worker-classification boundaries; they simply make our intentional, capped use of time and money visible.

 **Litmus test:** When we look at a project’s time log, it should read like the *real* work it took to deliver the service and outcomes described in the SOW, including reasonable travel, planning, prep, and admin \- not an arbitrary slice of someone’s week or months of unbounded “thinking about” an initiative, regardless of its potential merit.

 #### **2.3.5 Frequency: Daily Where It Matters, Weekly Where It’s Stable**